 The Food Growing League is the most popular and can be the only League your class or neighborhood takes part in during a season.
 For School Partners looking to do more, the Food Growing League can be combined with the GrowBuck League where players sell their harvests as pet food using GrowBucks in a Classroom or Home Store.
 This store can be filled with items donated by Business Partners through the Solution Network or earned through the Discount Network.
-The League of Solutions can is used to test out different growing techniques for grow bigger harvests.
+The League of Solutions can be used to test out different growing techniques in pursuit of bigger harvests.

-Intended for 3rd-12th grades, the Food Growing League (FGL) lets students practice their MATH and SCIENCE skills with the hands on activity of competitive food growing at home or in the classroom.
+Intended for 3rd-12th grades and adult remedial classes, the Food Growing League (FGL) lets students practice their MATH and SCIENCE skills with the hands on activity of competitive food growing at home or in the classroom.
 Once setup, it requires just 30 minutes once or twice a month (depending on Season) to plant and harvest and just 5 minutes once or twice a week to water.
 In addition to a flexible schedule, growing indoors can help improve your outdoor home and school gardens.

 The League of Solutions is about players holding experiments to see which ones solve the problem of how to grow the biggest harvest.
-ReBuildUp provides a list of add ons that can be tested out by players using their bottle growers.
+ReBuildUp provides add ons that can be tested out by players with each seed they plant.

 The Solution Network is an internal network connecting Players and Instructors with Business Partners in their area.

 A full breakdown of how the Solution Network works can be accessed by Players and Instructors.